 Born in 1880, Thomas Holloway made his name in business with just two products: pills and ointments.
 He claimed that the pills could cure anything, however, we now know that they contained no medicinal ingredients, just natural substances like ginger, castor oil and soap.
 He was one of the earliest advertising moguls, pioneering the use of methods such as advertising in newspapers, creating collectibles and erecting billboards some as far away as Niagara Falls and the Pyramids of Giza.
 Through these methods he amassed a huge fortune.
 He said that he could make money quicker than he could spend it.

-Having created a hugely successful global business, and with no children from his marriage to Jane, Holloway set about leaving legacies to the nation.
+Having created a hugely successful global business, and with no children from his marriage to Jane Holloway, he set about leaving legacies to the nation.
 His first project was to build a sanatorium for the care of mental health patients in Virginia Water, Surrey.
-He also decided to use his wealth to build a college for women who wanted a university–level education.
+Even before that that was finished he decided to use more of his wealth to build a college for women who wanted a university–level education.

 The collection certainly impressed Queen Victoria.
 On the day she came to open the College she wrote in her diary that ‘Royal Holloway had fine specimens of modern art’.

 When Bedford merged with Royal Holloway in 1985 Lady Herringham’s eclectic private art collection joined the collection that Thomas Holloway bought for his women’s college.